andrudog7/brunchr/README.md

 ACCESS:

-The backend for this game is available at (github link: https://github.com/andrudog7/react_backend).
+The backend for this application is available at (github link: https://github.com/andrudog7/react_backend).

 SUPPORT: Contact Andrew at waverider826@yahoo.com for support.